Therapy Response for Solid Tumors

 - Area Under the Curve (AUC) change of -25% between the 2 black lines indicates the area of interest is less metabolically active.

-- Her tumor was excised 7 months after the follow up scan.
+- The patient’s tumor was excised 7 months after the follow up scan.
 The pathology report showed complete response.

 The Lucerno graph to the left is from another neoadjuvant breast cancer patient in an investigational study.
 A Lucerno scan early in therapy showed the metabolic activity of the tumor area of interest was stable or had slightly increased.